BluePilotDev/bluepilot/README.md

 Please refer to [Recommended Branches](#-recommended-branches) to find your preferred/supported branch.
 This guide will assume you want to install the latest `stable` branch.

-* sunnypilot/bluepilot not installed or you installed a version before 0.8.17?
+* bluepilot not installed
   1. [Factory reset/uninstall](https://github.com/commaai/openpilot/wiki/FAQ#how-can-i-reset-the-device) the previous software if you have another software/fork installed.
   2. After factory reset/uninstall and upon reboot, select `Custom Software` when given the option.
   3. Input the installation URL per [Recommended Branches](#-recommended-branches).
 Example: ```https://bit.ly/bp-stable``` [^4] (note: `https://` is not requirement on the comma three)
   4. Complete the rest of the installation following the onscreen instructions.

-* sunnypilot already installed and you installed a version after 0.8.17?
+* bluepilot already installed and you installed a version after 0.8.17?
   1. On the comma three, go to `Settings` ▶️ `Software`.
   2. At the `Download` option, press `CHECK`.
 This will fetch the list of latest branches from sunnypilot.
   3. At the `Target Branch` option, press `SELECT` to open the Target Branch selector.